zovoilis-lab/Flye/docs/USAGE.md

 Supported Input Data
 --------------------

-ABruijn was designed for assembly of long reads from both PacBio and Oxford Nanopore Technologies (ONT).
+Flye was designed for assembly of long reads from both PacBio and Oxford Nanopore Technologies (ONT).
 For simplicity, input reads should be in FASTA or FASTQ format - you will need to convert raw PacBio / ONT data to FASTA/Q format using the corresponding official tools.

 ### PacBio data

-ABruijn was tested on the newest P6-C4 chemistry data with error rates 11-15%.
+Flye was tested on the newest P6-C4 chemistry data with error rates 11-15%.
 Typically, a bacterial WGS project with 20x-30x+ coverage can be assembled into a single, structurally concordant contig for each chromosome.
 However, to get the best nucleotide-level quaity, you might need deeper coverage.
-For a 50x E. coli dataset, ABruijn makes roughly 30 errors (single nucleotide insertions/deletions).
+For a 50x E. coli dataset, Flye makes roughly 30 errors (single nucleotide insertions/deletions).
 Below are empirical error estimates for E. Coli assemblies with lower coverage:

 	cov.   errors